 Compared to netCDF files, HDF files can be messy: they can contain images as well as data, and HDF5 files in particular may contain groups of datasets, which emulated in some ways the folder/directory stucture on a local machine.
 This will become evident below.

-package can be retrived from Bioconductor, and installed as follows.
-Generally, a lot of dependent packages will also need to be installed, as well, but the process is usually straightforward.
+The rhdf5 package can be retrieved from Bioconductor, and installed as follows.
+Generally, a lot of dependent packages will also need to be installed as well, but the process is usually straightforward.

 # install rhdf5